Looking for a New Mexico road trip itinerary that hits the state’s best sights? Read on!

 Tips for visiting White Sands National Monument

-- Entry fees: $25 per vehicle (get an America the Beautiful Pass if you’re planning to visit three or more national parks in a year).
+- Entry fees: $25 per vehicle, valid for 7 days (get an America the Beautiful Pass if you’re planning to visit three or more national parks in a year).

 - If you can, plan to be in White Sands for sunset – the views across the white sand are amazing.